+Note: Negative number indicate a reduction in burden, while positive numbers indicate an increase in burden.

 Applications.
 All entities seeking financial assistance under this program must submit certain information to the Agency in order to apply for a grant, guaranteed loan, or a combined grant and guaranteed loan request.
 The information submitted assists the Agency in determining the most meritorious projects to be funded.

 Awardee Documents and Certifications.
-Applicants that are approved for funding have to submit additional documents, and certifications to the Agency.
+Applicants that are approved for funding have to submit additional documents and certifications to the Agency.
 For applicants receiving loans, the necessary documents are required around loan closing.
 For applicants receiving grant funds, the applicant must provide the necessary documents in order to execute the grant agreement.

 Reporting and Other Servicing Actions.
 All applicants that are awarded funds must submit reports to the Agency to provide information on their performance.
 In addition, some grantees will be required to submit other documents in the event of poor performance or if servicing actions other than monitoring are warranted (e.g., transfer of ownership).

 Appeals.
-Applicants may also incur burdens associated with reviews and appeals.
+Applicants will also incur burdens associated with reviews and appeals.

-C. Universe of Affected Parties
+Universe of Affected Parties

 The parties affected by the REAP final rule will be lenders, grantees, and borrowers.
 The type of applicant eligible for this program depends on the type of financial assistance being sought.